purejava/scrape-avm-security-notifications/README.md

 ```

 # Deployment
-On an Ubuntu server you need to:
+On an Ubuntu server 18.04 LTS you need to:
 ## Install required tools
 ```
 apt-get install nodejs npm